OTRS/otrs/UPGRADING.md

 In the package manager, check if all packages are still marked as correctly installed or if any require reinstallation or even a package upgrade.

+The following packages are automatically uninstalled after the upgrade process (if they where installed before):

+- OTRSPostMasterFilterExtensions
+- OTRSFreeTextFromCustomerUser
+- OTRSExternalTicketNumberRecognition

 13. Check config settings of OTRSFreeTextFromCustomerUser
 -------------------------------------------------------